srinathkr07/COVID-19-in-India/README.md

 A shiny R dashboard to give an overview of the spread of the Novel Coronavirus COVID-19 pandemic across India, state-wise along with **SIR (Susceptible - Infectious - Recovered) model** for a period of 150 days starting from March 1.

-Link for the dashboard: https://srinathkr.shinyapps.io/COVID19-India/

-(The site takes some time to load, so please bear with it!)

 ## Contributor

 [Srinath K R](https://github.com/srinathkr07)